Safety Improvements Trial at Kerferd Road

 In response to a community petition, Council resolved at an Ordinary Council meeting on 1 July 2020 to trial traffic safety improvements at the intersection of Kerferd Road, Herbert and Montague Streets, Albert Park, including closure of the median, for an 18 month period*.

 On 22 September a counter-petition with 200+ signatures objecting to the trial was lodged with Council.
-Council officers have also received calls and emails from individuals opposing the trial.
+Council officers also received calls and emails from individuals opposing the trial.
 Due to the local government election/ caretaker period, the counter-petition was formally presented to the newly elected Council on 18 November.

 In June 2020, Council received a petition regarding safety issues at the intersection of Kerferd Road and Montague/Herbert Streets, with 26 local resident signatories.
 The petition follows a history of concerns raised by the local community regarding this specific intersection, as well as safety concerns about the entirety of Kerferd Road.
 Over the most recent five year period (1 January 2015 to 31 December 2019),23 crashes were recorded along Kerferd Road, plus five at the intersection of Kerferd Road and Beaconsfield Parade, and 11 at the intersection of Kerferd Road and Canterbury Road.

 In response to this petition, the Council resolution states that Council:

 - Notes that DELWP have provided in-principle agreement to fund the temporary works required to improve safety at the intersection of Herbert St, Montague Street and Kerferd Road, as detailed in point two (2) below, and leveraging of other external funding sources should these be offered prior to installation.